lukeWaninger/hcds-final/final_project_plan.md

 828-271-4800.
 Please email ncdc.info@noaa.gov if you have any other questions.

 ### ORNL DAAC
-This dataset contains a wealth of information that can be used for modeling.
-For the purposes of this project I will be using two tables that give us vegetation and soil content for a give latitude and longitude.
+This dataset contains a wealth of information for modeling.
+For this project I will be using two tables that give us vegetation and soil content for a given latitude and longitude.

 #### EMDI_ClassA_Soil_IGBP_81.csv
 | Variable Name | Data Type | Description                                          | Units           |